orban/blog/articles/2011-01-27-web-development-today-sucks.md

  - An extensive UI Kit implementing all the stuff we are used to and then some.
 Building in handy stuff like sexy autocompletes or grids with searching and pagination will attract developers from the get go and give plugin developers a place to start.
 This stuff is traditionally plugins which makes sense in the jQuery world where one piece is needed on one page on one site out of a million.
 This is no longer the case though!
 Desktop class applications all need these types of super rich widgets.
 Standardizing them in the framework makes it easy to drop your data in and get desktop class functionality with rock solid reliability quickly.
  - A gorgeous creative commons theme designed by Sofa.
 In my dreams.

 I see an opportunity for the next DHH to rise.
 I wish I were talented enough to accomplish such a feat, but alas, I tripped and fell trying to climb an escalator going in the wrong direction today, and thus convinced myself I am not the man for the job.
-I'm also not an [ass](http://www.codinghorror.com/blog/2008/02/douchebaggery.html), but I would love a lambo.
+I'm also not an [ass](http://www.codinghorror.com/blog/2008/02/douchebaggery.html), but I would love a Lambo.
+Anyways, are you the man/woman who could do this?
+If so, please try!
+You'd have at least one zealous user, and I'd tell all my friends about it.